CLIENT ACCOUNTS

 Typically, sponsors customize their retirement plans depending on their participants’ needs.
 In a state-sponsored plan, that nuance is lost.

 Another example of a mandatory plan is California’s CalSavers program, which, like Illinois Secure Choice, requires employers without a retirement plan to join a state-run plan where investments are run by a state board.
-The deadline to register for employers with more than 50 employees has passed, while employers with five or more employees have until June 30, 2022, to do so.
+This includes all employers with at least one employee.

 Alternatives to state-sponsored retirement plans